-abstract summary 500 characters including spaces.
-2500 characters including spaces.
-Published on the conference program.
-Acts as a "teaser" for the attendees.
+abstract summary 500 characters including spaces 2500 characters including spaces Published on the conference program Acts as "teaser" for the attendees.
 Used by the academic committee to decide on the suitability of your session.
-Needs to state the purpose of the session and a brief description of its content.
-Needs to state the purpose of the session, its content and the main steps of the session.
+Needs to state the purpose of the session and a brief description of its content. on Needs to state the purpose of the session, its content and the main steps of the session.

-6 PRespect the conference theme.
+Respect the conference theme.

-The theme of the 18th BRAZ-TESOL International Conference is "Building Bridges, Inspiring Learning" and it will allow ELT professionals from within Brazil and guests from abroad to reflect on the importance of connecting their different areas of expertise to further the practice of language teaching and better equip professionals for the demands of today.
+The theme of the 19th BRAZ-TESOL International Conference is "ONE NEW WORLD: NO TEACHER LEFT BEHING" and it will allow ELT professionals from within Brazil and guests from abroad to reflect on the importance of connecting their different areas of expertise to further the practice of language teaching and better equip professionals for the 21st century demands.